Skip to content

 How to Get Involved

-Interested applicants or organizations are encouraged to participate in the Convene meetings and submit project proposals aligned with watershed priorities.
+Interested cities/counties/SWCDs within Rice Creek Watershed District are encouraged to participate in the Convene meetings and submit project proposals aligned with watershed priorities.

 Allocation Areas